The Moeier Tree

 A place for meeting

-Diagonally opposite three of the five Van Gogh monuments (the Van Gogh Church, the former "verger's house" and The Old Council House) is a very special tree, a unique tree: the Moeierboom.
-Vincent van Gogh saw the tree standing here and the tree saw Vincent strolling around.
+Diagonally opposite three of the five Van Gogh monuments (the Van Gogh Kerk, the former "sexton's house" and The Old Council House) is a very special tree, a unique tree: the Moeierboom.
+Vincent van Gogh saw the tree standing here and the tree saw Vincent walking around here.
 The majestic lime tree was planted around 1675 and has been a place of connection and meeting for over 345 years.
 A place Vincent van Gogh was always looking for.

 The Tree of the Year